Josh Ginnelly: Bristol Rovers (loan)

 Ginnelly joined League One club Bristol Rovers on a six-month loan deal on 16 January 2020.

 Heart of Midlothian (loan)

 On 2 September 2020, Ginnelly signed for then Scottish Championship club Heart of Midlothian on a season-long loan.

 Heart of Midlothian

-In June 2021, Josh Ginnelly signed a two-year contract with newly-promoted Hearts after being released by previous club Preston.
+In June 2021, Ginnelly signed a two-year contract with newly-promoted Hearts after being released by previous club Preston.

+Swansea City

+In July 2023 Ginnelly signed for Swansea City.
+He scored on his debut for the club in a 3–0 win over Northampton Town in the EFL Cup on 8 August 2023.
+After just eight appearances and two goals for the club, Ginnelly suffered an achilles tendon rupture on 23 September 2023, in the first half of a 3–0 win over Sheffield Wednesday.
+He spent over 15 months out with injury, returning as a late substitute in January 2025, in an FA Cup third round defeat against Southampton.
+His career at the club never recovered, making only three more appearances during that season.
+His contract was terminated by mutual consent on 2 September 2025, having made 12 appearances and scored two goals in all competitions during his two years at the club.